-- When LAP staff receives the initial call from an attorney seeking assistance, the staff person will do an assessment of issues presented and a risk assessment for harm to the individual or others, and explore legal problems and/or disciplinary problems.
-The LAP staff will make referrals to volunteers, along with recommendations. - The LAP volunteer calls the lawyer in need of assistance.
+- When LAP staff receives the initial call from an attorney seeking assistance, the staff person will do an assessment of issues presented and a risk assessment for harm to the individual or others and explore legal problems and/or disciplinary problems.
+The LAP staff will make referrals to volunteers, along with recommendations. - Depending on the comfort level of the attorney seeking assistance, the LAP volunteer may call the lawyer in need of assistance or the lawyer in need will reach out to the volunteer.
 When leaving a voicemail, the volunteer identifies him or herself by name with a message they are returning a call.
 For purposes of confidentiality, the volunteer should not state on voicemail that he/she is a LAP volunteer.
 Inform the lawyer in need of assistance why you are contacting them and remind them of the privileged confidentiality of all LAP communications.
 Do not disclose the source of the referral unless you have permission to do so.
-Emphasize that your only purpose is to be of assistance to them. - LAP volunteers may communicate with lawyers in need of n to offer support, guidance and resources.
-The program recommends that volunteers meet in a safe environment such as the LAP office or a public setting (restaurant, library, etc.) Volunteers are discouraged from going to the home of the lawyer needing assistance, or to an isolated area where safety cannot be insured.
+Emphasize that your only purpose is to be of assistance to them.
+Meeting in person is not required, often support via the phone calls is sufficient. - LAP volunteers may communicate with lawyers in need to offer support, guidance, and resources.
+If meeting in person, it is recommended that volunteers meet in a safe environment such as a public setting (restaurant, library, etc.) Volunteers are discouraged from going to the home of the lawyer needing assistance, or to an isolated area where safety cannot be ensured.
 Volunteer safety is given equal weight within the program to client safety.
-Always keep the LAP office appraised of the outcome of your contacts. - When engaging a lawyer in need, focus on what the lawyer sees as the problem and what they would like to change.
+Always keep the LAP office appraised of the outcome of your contacts.

+- When engaging a lawyer in need, focus on what the lawyer sees as the problem and what they would like to change.
 Actively listen and share your own experience (if/when appropriate), along with strength and hope.
-If you believe your objectivity is lost, or the experience is too draining, contact the LAP office for assistance.

-- Avoid discussions pertaining to diagnoses and if this does arises, remind the person in need that you are not a diagnostic professional.
-Instead, offer a specific solution such as: being assessed by a treatment professional, attending a meeting, seeing a primary care physician, or changing a behavior. - Be consistent.
+If you believe your objectivity is lost, or the experience is too draining, contact the LAP office for assistance. - Avoid discussions pertaining to diagnoses and if this does arise, remind the person in need that you are not a diagnostic professional.
+Instead, offer a specific solution such as: being assessed by a treatment professional, attending a meeting, seeing a primary care physician, or changing behavior. - Be consistent.
 Always follow through with resources you offer or meetings you agree to attend.
 Do not make promises you cannot fulfill. - LAP volunteers do not engage in romantic and/or sexual relationships with lawyers in need of assistance. - LAP volunteers do not engage in business relationships with lawyers in need of assistance. - The LAP volunteer always notifies and consults with the LAP Director for (but not limited to) the following situation: when the lawyer in need of assistance is a danger to self or others (suicidal, homicidal) or exhibits difficult or problematic behaviors.
 Also, the volunteer should consult with the LAP Director when the lawyer's problems are outside the scope of the volunteer's training or comfort level; when there is a conflict of interest with the lawyer; or when a critical conversation/intervention is requested or recommended.